rileygibson2/Light/README.md

 Some of the things I intend to add over the course of the project include:

 - Outputting directly from the laptop via ArtNet, sACN as well as outputting MANet and HogNet (without the distributed processing).
-- 3D visualiser using work from one of my pervious repos.
+- Integrated 3D visualiser using work from one of my pervious repos.
 - Support for MIDI controllers - plug and play style.
 Idea is to be able to map the button or fader of any detected controller to basically any element of the control software to allow maximum control and usability for operators.